dyc3/senior-design/monolith-discovery.typ

 `HarnessMonolithDiscoverer` is the third implementation and is used for testing with the harness.
 The discoverer opens a port and listens for incoming websocket connections.
 When a connection is made, the discoverer listens for a message from the harness dictating all the monoliths that are visible to the balancer.

-The fourth implementation comes in the form of `DNSMonolithDiscoverer` when connecting the monolith to the docker dns server.
-This process follows a similar procedure to that of 'FlyMonolithDiscoverer' but queries IPv4 addresses instead of IPv6 addresses as Docker does not support IPv6 addresses.
+The fourth implementation comes in the form of `DnsMonolithDiscoverer` when connecting the monolith to the docker dns server.
+This process follows a similar procedure to that of `FlyMonolithDiscoverer` but queries IPv4 addresses instead of IPv6 addresses as Docker does not support IPv6 addresses.